chucklever/i-d-othername-spec/draft-cel-nfsv4-othername-spec.md

 > Follow recommendations of draft-ietf-nfsv4-internationalization-latest
   to form an internationalized "user@domain" string similar to NFSv4 ID map strings.

+# Extending This Mechanism

+It is possible that in the future, RPC servers might implement other forms of RPC user identity, such as Windows Security Identifiers (SSIDs) {{SSID}}.
+This section describes how standards action can extend the mechanism specified in this document to accommodate new forms of user identity.

+{:aside}
+> Provide the base level of general requirements that we will have to meet in this document as instructions to future authors.
+I'm not sure yet exactly what those are.

 # Implementation Status